Gurcharan Das: Corporate career

 Instead of accepting a fellowship to do a doctorate in philosophy at the University of Oxford, Gurcharan Das returned home to India.
 Just before coming back, Das wrote in a letter to his mother that he "just could not imagine living the rest of my life at that stratosphere of abstract thought."
-While waiting to decide what he wanted to do with his life, he got a job as a trainee in a company that made Vick Vaporub.
+While waiting to decide what he wanted to do with his life, he got a job as a trainee in a company that made Vicks Vaporub.
 He soon discovered that he liked the rough and tumble of the business life "and like the man who came to dinner, I stayed on."

-Gurcharan Das rose to become the Managing Director and Chairman of Richardson Hindustan Limited.
+Gurcharan Das rose to become the managing director and Chairman of Richardson Hindustan Limited.
 Before that he spent two summers at Harvard Business School's Advanced Management Program, where he is featured in three case studies.
-In 1985, his parent company, Richardson Vicks was acquired by Procter and Gamble and he became the first CEO of Procter & Gamble India and Vice-President for Procter & Gamble Far East from 1985 and 1992.
-He then moved headquarters to become Vice-President and managing director, Procter & Gamble Worldwide, responsible for global strategic planning.
+In 1985, his parent company, Richardson Vicks was acquired by Procter and Gamble and he became the first CEO of Procter & Gamble India and vice-president for Procter & Gamble Far East from 1985 and 1992.
+He then moved headquarters to become vice-president and managing director, Procter & Gamble Worldwide, responsible for global strategic planning.

 At the end of 1994, after a 30-year career in six countries, he took early retirement to become a full-time writer.
 Before leaving he wrote, 'Local Memoirs of a Global Manager in Harvard Business Review.

 He has joined a Bangalore-based edtech company, BrightCHAMPS as an advisor on their Global Curriculum Advisory Board.